Buy The Chinese Shopify That Rose 200% This Year?

 Owners Visualized, via Simplywall.st

 The public companies section is in fact just Alibaba.
-In addition the company is also included in many high growth mutual funds such as iShares Core MSCI Emerging Markets (NYSEARCA:IEMG), Matthews Asia Growth Investor (MUTF:MPACX) and Driehaus Emerging Markets Small Cap Gr (MUTF:DRESX).
+In addition, the company is also included in many high growth mutual funds such as iShares Core MSCI Emerging Markets (NYSEARCA:IEMG), Matthews Asia Growth Fund (MUTF:MPACX) and Driehaus Emerging Markets Small Cap Gr (MUTF:DRESX).

 Possible Risks